r4g1n-cajun/CTF-Writeups/NCSAM Hacktober CTF 2018/README.md

-## Writeups for the challenges that I was able to complete in the NCSAM Hacktober CTF hosted by the Midwest Cyber Center
+## Writeups NCSAM Hacktober CTF hosted by the Midwest Cyber Center

 This was an awesome CTF and I had a lot of fun doing it.
 It lasted one week and I worked on it as I had time periodically through out the day and later at night.